google/rekall/pages/at_a_glance.md

 for recent versions of OSX, that we know of - and it is open source and free as well!).

+Rekall is the only open source memory analysis tool that can work with the windows page file and mapped files.
+Rekall also includes a full acquisition solution (in the *aff4acquire* plugin) which allows the acquisition of the pagefile and all relevant mapped files (Rekall does this by executing a triaging routine during acquisition).

 ### Fully usable as a library.

 One of the major goals of Rekall is to make it possible to embed Rekall as a